 The best Android tablets you can buy today

 This is the Android tablet that fans have long deserved.
 In the history of iPad alternatives, the Galaxy Tab A7 stands out with its lower $229 price, $100 less than the iPad.
 On top of that, it's got thinner bezels than the 10.2-inch iPad and crazy 13+ hour battery life — so you can enjoy more of what you're watching and reading for a lot longer time.
-And even at this price, Amazon gives you the facial recognition to unlock the device.
+And even at this price, you get facial recognition to unlock the device.

 It's also got USB-C charging, so you can use the same cable you charge modern phones and laptops with.
 And while we wish it were a tad brighter or faster, it's got the real, unadulterated Android experience — with the Google Play app store and Google apps — so you're not confined to web-only Gmail and YouTube.

 Read our full Samsung Galaxy Tab A7 review.

 Read our full Samsung Galaxy Tab S6 Lite review.

 The Amazon Fire HD 10 (2021) takes an already-good tablet and applies incremental upgrades, such as a slightly brighter screen, 1GB more RAM and a smaller, lighter design.
 While it probably isn't a must-have for anyone who bought the 2019 model, it's a good demonstration of Amazon's ability to put out a value-driven slate that's good enough for many.